Thorazine/hack/readme.md

 Also, to properly work with locations we use the Google api.
 You are going to want to get a key at [Google](https://developers.google.com/maps/documentation/javascript/get-api-key).
 Once you have an api key add ```GOOGLE_KEY=[key]``` to your ```.env``` file.

+## Testing
+You can run a test to see if the setting are correct.
+You can find more (here)[https://github.com/Thorazine/hack/wiki/testing].

+## Setup your site
-Now visit http://[domain]/cms and fill in the blancs.
+Just visit http://[domain]/cms and fill in the blancs.

 ## Example website